-Charter schools are public schools that operate with an agreement (or charter) with a state, school district or governmental entity to provide an enhanced education that is often unavailable within the conventional public schooling setting.
-These schools are open to all students, do not charge tuition, have no religious affiliation and must abide by the same state and federal testing, financial, anti-discrimination, health and safety regulations as all public schools.
-They typically have higher levels of parent, student and community involvement and often realize higher student achievement.
+Charter schools are public schools that operate with an agreement (or charter) with a state, school district, or governmental entity to provide an enhanced education that is often unavailable within the conventional public schooling setting.
+Charter schools are open to all students, do not charge tuition, have no religious affiliation, and must abide by the same state and federal testing, financial, anti-discrimination, health, and safety regulations as all public schools.
+They typically have higher levels of parent, student, and community involvement and often realize higher student achievement.

 Classical education helped to propel Western Civilization to the top of the world in civic institutions, personal liberty, philanthropy, economic enterprise, technological innovation, and relative safety and security.
 It is rooted in an approach from ancient Greece and Rome that developed over a long period of time in the West.

 Classical schools take an approach to education characterized by a traditional liberal arts and sciences curriculum and pedagogy.
 Our orientation towards truth, beauty, and goodness aims to cultivate wise and virtuous citizens.

 For more information, please watch the presentation for more information about our approach, hosted by Founders Classical Academy Regional Director, Mr. Caros:

 - Tending the Heart of Virtue, Vigen Guroian

 - Why Don’t Students Like School?, Daniel Willingham

 - The Abolition of Man, C.S.
 Lewis